Imaan Hammam

 Imaan Hammam (born 5 October 1996) is a Dutch fashion model.
-As of 2024, she has appeared on the cover of Vogue 22 times, four times on the American edition.
+As of March 2026, she has appeared on the cover of Vogue twenty-seven times, four times on the American edition.

 She currently ranks on models.com's "Industry Icons" and was ranked on its "Top Sexiest Models" lists.
 As of 2021, she has appeared on The Big Four covers of Vogue.
-Hammam is one of the most in-demand and one of the highest-paid models of her generation and currently ranks under Money and Supers on models.com.
+Hammam has received industry recognition through Models.com, where she has been listed under the 'Money' and 'Supers' categories.

 Early life

 Imaan Hammam was born in Amsterdam, Netherlands, to an Egyptian father from Cairo and a Moroccan mother from Zagora.
 Her parents were both immigrants; her mother immigrated to the Netherlands at the age of 19.
 Hammam's father worked in music, and her mother worked as a seamstress and a Dutch language teacher for new immigrants.
-Hammam has five siblings—she has four older half-siblings, and one younger sister.
+Hammam has four older half-siblings from her mother side, and one younger full-sibling who is also a Dutch-Egyptian-Moroccan model.
 Hammam and her family spoke Arabic at home.

 When Hammam was 11 years old, her parents divorced.
-Hammam and her sister, Aisha, lived with their mother and her four kids in the Netherlands after the divorce.
+Following the separation, she and her sister Aisha, from her Egyptian father, lived with their mother in the Netherlands along with their four half-siblings.
 Hammam is a Muslim.
-Hammam is not married.